SAG Awards: Five things to know, from Viola Davis’s amazing reaction shot to a big win for ‘The Trial of the Chicago 7’

 Jared Leto, “The Little Things”

-Leslie Odom, Jr., “One Night in Miami”
+Leslie Odom Jr., “One Night in Miami”

 Male actor in a TV movie or limited series